-Is there a data that stays with you when a company uses your Asset Management app, or it is kept only by the complay?
+Is there data that stays with you when a company uses your Asset Management app, or it is kept only by the company?

-– In this case of cloud service and Software-as-a-Service, the data is in place where only the company, our customer, has access, plus the people to whom it is exposed by the approval the company.
-For example, there are cases where the company can open the application to the business environment – to their suppliers, partners or customers.
+– In this case of cloud service and Software-as-a-Service, the data is in a place where only the company, our customer, has access, plus the people to whom it is exposed by the approval of the company.
+For example, there are cases where the company can open the application to the business environment – to its suppliers, partners, or customers.

 What kind of business model do you rely on?

 – We are fully working on a subscription basis model.
 What we are distinguished from many other applications on the market that ultimately sell software as a service.
 But in most common scenarios the customers “get what they see”.

 In our case, based on low- code concept, the customer or Sappience can make additional extensions and customizations in the app, without impacting standard functionality.
 If in a month we release a new update, this client will also get the new functionalities, and this in no way will affect his custom functionalities.